attrib/RepairRecipe/README.md

 Features:
 * Repair items with base item and keep enchantments
+* Set a chance to randomly remove enchantments on repair (configurable globally and per group - Vault needed)
+* configure the costs for enchantment repair (configurable global and per group - Vault needed)
 * Over-Repair - waste no base item and allow to get items repaired over 100% durability
-* Discounts for Groups - set a discount for your sponsors (Vault needed)
-* Configurable Enchantment Multiplier (global and per Group - Vault needed)
+* Discounts for Groups - set a discount for your sponsors (configurable global and per group - Vault needed)

 Installation
 ------------